Seale Harris: Military career

 With the advent of World War I, and with a commission of major in the Medical Corps of the U.S. Army, Dr. Harris was assigned to the staff of general William Crawford Gorgas.
 While serving overseas he was decorated for meritorious service by general John J. Pershing.

 Seale Harris Award

 This award, named in honor of Seale Harris and established in 1958 at the Southern Medical Association meeting in New Orleans, is presented annually to a member of the Southern Medical Association in recognition of important research accomplishments in the broad field of metabolism, endocrinology, or nutrition, or for significant accomplishments contributing to a better understanding of the chemical changes occurring in disease.

+Personal

+Harris was the son of physician Charles Hooks Harris and his wife Margaret Ann (Monk) Harris.
+He had four brothers and five sisters.
+Among his brothers were U.S. Army Major General Peter C. Harris and U.S. Senator from Georgia William J. Harris.

+On April 28, 1897, Harris married Stella Rainer in Union Springs.
+Their daughter Josephine Ann was born in 1899 and their son Seale was born in 1900.